Frequently asked questions

 Trout and pike fishing is cheaper per person than salmon fishing as a result of permit prices.

-Unlike in many countries where you can buy a state permit and that allows you to fish any public water, in Scotland you have to make an arrangement with the private owner.
-88% of Scotland’s land is in private hands and the rest needs a specific permit too.
+Unlike in many countries where you can buy a state permit that allows you to fish any public water, in Scotland you have to make an arrangement with the private owner of the fishing rights.
+It is an offence to fish for trout or salmon without permission.

 Do I need a rod license?

-Unlike England, there is no requirement for a rod license in Scotland
+Unlike England, Wales and Northern Ireland, there is no requirement for a rod license in Scotland.
+All you need is a permit.

 Does Fishinguide provide lunch?